Labradors are a well-loved breed, but why do many consider Labs good family dogs?

 Regular obedience training is a must for any dog.
 Therefore, you need to make sure your whole family knows this.
 You do not want family members to make your Lab think that they can get away with bad behavior because it can make training more difficult.

-You should also make a special space for your Labrador.
+Also, make a special space for your Labrador.
 You can keep a bed, pillow, a few toys, water bowl, etc. in a spot that they feel comfortable in.
 You can put that spot in your bedroom, laundry room, or garage.

 For other foolproof tips to train your Labrador Retriever to become great family dogs, you can visit our post here.